The department offers a graduate program in a Master of Fine Arts in Creative Writing.

 Kelly Norman Ellis, Director

 Tougaloo Blues, Spaces Between Us: Poetry Prose and Art on HIV/AID co-editor, M.L.
-Hunter.

 Brenda E. Aghahowa